gitops-tools/image-updater/README.md

 ### Creating the configuration

-The tool reads a YAML definition, which in the provided Deployment is mounted in from a `ConfigMap`.
+The tool reads a YAML definition, which in the provided `Deployment` is mounted in from a `ConfigMap`.

 ```shell
 $ kubectl create configmap image-hooks-config --from-file=config.yaml
 ```

+The default deployment requires a secret to expose the `GITHUB_TOKEN` to the service.

 ```shell
 $ export GITHUB_TOKEN=<insert github token>